landislab/landislab.github.io/home/index.md

 # News

-*27 Apr 2021*<br> Several new people recently joined the lab.
+*27 Apr 2021*<br> We're excited to welcome several new people who recently joined the lab.
 Dr. Ammon Thompson is a visiting scholar from the National Geospatial Intelligence Agency who is working with us to develop phylogenetic methods to predict epidemiological outcomes.
 We're also fortunate to have two new undergraduate researchers: Ernie Ramos is a math major interested in the relationship between ecology, habitat, and evolution; and Walker Sexton is a biology major interested in evolution, systematics, and paleogenomics.

 *06 Jan 2021*<br> We're hiring for a postdoc to study computational phylogenetics and biogeography.
 Application reviews begin 01 Feb 2021.
 Apply [here](https://bit.ly/3hJnoiJ)!